openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ### Add the OpenZiti Helm Repository

-Let's create a Helm release named "miniziti" for the OpenZiti Controller.
+Let's create a Helm release named "minicontroller" for the OpenZiti Controller.
 This will also install sub-charts `cert-manager` and `trust-manager` in the same Kubernetes namespace "ziti-controller."

 Add the OpenZiti Helm Repo